All music students must meet general Castleton University admission requirements.

 Two contrasting pieces of artistic merit.
 Examples of acceptable repertoire include movements from sonatas, concertos, etudes, technical studies, and jazz pieces with or without improvisation.
 An accompanist will be provided upon request, this must be set up when you request your audition.
 Music must provided to the accompanist two weeks prior to the audition.

-The contrasting pieces must be chosen from two of the following: 1) an art song or aria, 2) an adaptation of a folk song, or spiritual or 3) a song from musical theatre.
+The contrasting pieces must be chosen from two of the following: 1) an art song or aria, 2) an adaptation of a folk song, or spiritual or 3) a song from musical theater.
 The selections must be memorized and if possible should demonstrate two languages (including English).